mapr-emea/mapr-ansible/README.md

 ### Create several users to test ACE

-This document contains the ACE file/Volume demo: https://docs.google.com/document/d/11DkezjtZcwVdXtrfBU3eBnNNObakILyYVJmyaKHdUHs/edit#heading=h.v7cls48r0iz7
+This document contains the ACE file/Volume demo
 To create the users and groups just run:

 Run: